How does St. Kate's Complete work?

 Our clear pathway plans ensure you only take the courses you need to complete your degree, so every tuition dollar counts toward your goal.

-Generous financial aid options are available to all students, and St. Kate's Complete transfer students from the following institutions receive an exclusive scholarship when transferring to complete their first bachelor's degree:
+Generous financial aid options may be available, and St. Kate's Complete transfer students from the following institutions also receive an exclusive scholarship when transferring to complete their first bachelor's degree: